caketaster/mildew-detection/README.md

 - ### Modelling and Evaluation 1 - Softmax model
 The images go through an augmentation process, where the images are rotated, sheared, zoomed, flipped and rescaled in order to create a more random imageset that is harder for the model to memorise.
 The first model (using a Softmax activation) is created, tuned and tested to reach the highest accuracy level possible. <br>
+The model is then evaluated on the test set data and the evaluation saved.<br>
 The architecture and logic for the model is presented below.

 - ### Modelling and Evaluation 2 - Sigmoid model
 The images are again augmented, as before (the pre-augmented images cannot be used as a variable is required to be set differently for Sigmoid and Softmax models).
 A Sigmoid output model is then created, and then tuned by changing various hyperparameters to get the best accuracy possible.<br>
+The model is then evaluated on the test set data and the evaluation saved.<br>
 The architecture and logic for the model is presented below.